Tight Fine-Grained Bounds for Direct Access on Join Queries: Introduction

 Though all of the algorithms we mentioned above simulate storing the answers in a lexicographic order (whether they state it or not), one shortcoming they have in common is that the specific lexicographic order cannot be chosen by the user (but rather it depends on the query structure).
 Allowing the user to specify the order is desirable because then direct access can be used for additional tasks that are sensitive to the order, such as median finding and boxplot computation.
 Progress in this direction was recently made by Carmeli et al.~\cite{CarmeliTGKR20} who identified which combinations of a conjunctive query and a lexicographic order can be accessed with linear preprocessing time and logarithmic access time.
 They identified an easy-to-check substructure of the query, called \emph{disruptive trios}, whose (non-)existence distinguishes the tractable cases (w.r.t.~the time guarantees we mentioned) from the intractable ones.
 In particular, if we consider acyclic join queries, they suggested an algorithm that works for any lexicographic order that does not have disruptive trios with respect to the query.
 If the join query is also self-join free, they proved conditional lower bounds stating that for all other variable orders, direct access with polylogarithmic direct access requires superlinear time preprocessing.
 These hardness results assume the hardness of Boolean matrix multiplication.
 Given the known hardness of self-join free cyclic joins, if we also assume the hardness of hyperclique detection in hypergraphs, this gives a dichotomy for all self-join free join queries and lexicographic orders: they are tractable if and only if the query is acyclic with no disruptive trio with respect to the order.

 What happens if the query and order we want to compute happen to fall on the intractable side of the dichotomy?
-This question was left open by previous work, and we aim to understand how much preprocessing is needed to achieve polylogarithmic access time for each combination of query and order.
+Also, what is the role of self-joins in the complexity of direct access to join queries?
+These questions were left open by previous work, and we aim to understand how much preprocessing is needed to achieve polylogarithmic access time for each combination of query, potentially containing self-joins, and order.
 To this end, we introduce \emph{disruption-free decompositions} of a query with respect to a variable order.
 These can be seen as hypertree decompositions of the queries, induced by the desired variable orders, that resolve incompatibilities between the order and the query.
 Practically, these decompositions specify which relations should be joined at preprocessing in order to achieve an equivalent acyclic join query with no disruptive trios.
-We can then run the known direct access algorithm from~\cite{CarmeliTGKR20} with linear time preprocessing on the result of this preprocessing to get an algorithm for the query and order at hand with logarithmic access time.
+We can then run the known direct access algorithm~\cite{CarmeliTGKR20} with linear time preprocessing on the result of this preprocessing to get an algorithm for the query and order at hand with logarithmic access time.
 The cost of our preprocesing phase is therefore dominated by the time it takes to join the selected relations.
 We define the \emph{incompatibility number} of a query and order and show that the preprocessing time of our solution is polynomial where the exponent is this number.
-Intuitively, the incompatibility number is $1$ when the query is acyclic and the order is compatible, and it grows as the incompatibility between them grows.
+Intuitively, the incompatibility number is $1$ when the query is acyclic and the order is compatible, and this number grows as the incompatibility between the query and order grows.